SSD vs SAS vs SATA: Which Is Better For A Dedicated Server?

 Ans.
 Both SAS and SATA drives are used to connect computer storage units like media drives or hard drives to motherboards.
 SATA drives offer larger storage than SAS and are pocket-friendly.
 These are generally used in personal computing.
 On the other hand, SAS drives are faster and more reliable than SATA drives and hence are ideal for servers.
 So, SAS hard drives are definitely better than SATA.

 Ans.
 This depends on your requirement!
-While SAS drives are suitable for enterprise server storage, SSD is ideal for high-frequency transactional data.
+While SAS drives are suitable for enterprise server storage, SSDs are ideal for high-frequency transactional data.
 Both SAS and SSD are great at performance and reliability.
-However, SSD is shock-resistant and consumes less power than SAS.
-Cost-wise, SAS drives are affordable than SSD.
+However, SSDs are shock-resistant and consume less power than SAS.
+Cost-wise, SAS drives are affordable than SSDs.

 Q 3.
 What is the benefit of SAS drives?